 Starting at the valve, check all the way around the tyre’s tread to ﬁnd the cause of the puncture.
-Remove any glass or grit that you spot.
+Remove any glass, thorns, nails or grit that you spot.
 Even if you ﬁnd one possible cause, continue checking the tyre until you get back to the valve.

 2. Remove the tube

-Let the air out of the inner tube and push the valve up into the tyre – unscrewing and retaining the valve ring, if ﬁtted.
-On the side of the wheel opposite the valve, slip a tyre lever under the tyre’s bead and a further tyre lever about 5cm away.
-Pull the nearer tyre lever (available from all good bike shops) towards you, lifting the tyre’s bead over the edge of the rim.
+Let any remaining air out of the inner tube and push the valve up into the tyre – unscrewing and retaining the valve ring, if ﬁtted.
+On the side of the wheel opposite the valve, slip a tyre lever (available from all good bike shops) under the tyre’s bead (the part of the tyre that connects the rim to the wheel) and a further tyre lever about 5cm away.
+Pull the nearer tyre lever towards you, lifting the tyre’s bead over the edge of the rim.

 Continue until one bead of the tyre is completely free of the rim.
 Pull the tube out.
 Remove the tyre completely from the rim – with most tyres this can be done by hand unless exceptionally tight.